stuycs-gh-classrooms/nxtm-p01-pd10-aj/README.md

 CLASS Environment
 - Instance variables:
-  -Organisms [][] grid;
+  * Organisms [][] grid;
-  -int organismDensity;
+  * int organismDensity;
 - METHODS:
   * constructor (int x, int y, density) // sets the size of the 2D array basedon x, y, and sets organismDensity to density
   * populate (organismDensity) //populates the 2d array based on organismDensity
-   * overload both using this ()
+   - overload both using this ()
   * update () // tells each organism to update its next state based on its neighbors, then a separate loop to tell each organism to update its current state
-   * overload this, so that the rule set changes based on which update method you are using, which might requires putting in some parameter from the driver file
+   - overload this, so that the rule set changes based on which update method you are using, which might requires putting in some parameter from the driver file
   * display () // loops through the array telling each organism to display itself
   * mouseupdate (int mousex, int mousey) // method to change the state of the organism that the mouse clicks to alive